 Oh my goodness, this little shop had the best take-away dishes that are home made daily.
 As we stood eating our albondigas (meatballs), a steady stream of locals came in a got containers to take away and eat for their lunch.
 I had a bus to catch that afternoon, otherwise I totally would have gotten a container of the tasty meatballs with chickpea and bean gravy to munch on as an evening snack.
 So yummy!

 Of course you have to have something sweet and we ended the tour with mini cremants.
 You actually won’t find these anywhere else but one very special bakery in Barcelona, which has been handed down through the family.
 The owner invented the cremant as a play on crema catalana, a type of Catalan creme brulee.
 The cremant is a very light cake topped with the crema catalana and it is a little bite of heaven.

 I know it looks like we only ate and ate…and ate some more on the Devour Barcelona food tour, but we actually learned quite a bit of the history of the Gràcia neighborhood from our knowledgeable guide, Renee.
 It was a lot of fun learning about the neighborhood and hearing the stories of each shop, bar or restaurant owner while eating our way through it.
 It was such a great experience, I can’t wait to join more of Devour Spain’s food tours in other cities like Madrid and Seville.

 Looking for more things to do in Barcelona?
 Check out these free things to do in Barcelona.

-I was an invited guest of Devour Tours in order to bring you this story.
+We were invited guests of Devour Tours in order to bring you this story.
 However, Luxe Adventure Traveler maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and enthusiasm for travel are entirely our own.
 This article contains affiliate links.
-When you book on Devour Barcelona or Devour Madrid through our affiliate sites, we earn a small commission at no additional cost to you.
+When you book on Devour Tours through our affiliate site, we earn a small commission at no additional cost to you.